avarshney15/RecipesandRatings/README.md

   frameborder="0"
   style="width: 100%; height: 100%; min-width: 700px; min-height: 450px;"
 ></iframe>
-Based on the p-value calculated 0.107, we fail to reject the null hypothesis and connot prove that the values of missingness of ratings does depend on the minutes taken to make the recipe.
+Based on the p-value calculated 0.107, we fail to reject the null hypothesis and cannot prove that the values of missingness of ratings depends on the minutes taken to make the recipe.

 ## Hypothesis Testing
 ### Rating vs Minutes